Economics

 ECON 202-0 Introduction to Microeconomics (1 Unit) An introductory course on the fundamentals of microeconomics.
 The behavior of individuals and firms in deciding on prices and allocation of scarce resources.
 Topics include: consumer preferences, costs of production, equilibrium prices and output, different market types, potential market failures, and the role of government interventions and public policy.
 Prerequisite: ECON 201-0.
 Social Behavioral Sciences Distro Area Social and Behavioral Science Foundational Discipl

-ECON 202-MG Midquarter Study Group: Econ 202 Introduction to Microeconomics (0 Unit) Peer-guided study group for students enrolled in ECON 202-0.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+ECON 202-MG Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in ECON 202-0.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 ECON 202-SG Peer-Guided Study Group: Introduction to Microeconomics (0 Unit) Peer-guided study group for students enrolled in ECON 202-0.
 Meets weekly in small groups, along with a peer facilitator, to collaboratively review material, work through practice problems, and clarify course concepts.
 Enrollment optional.
 Graded S/U.